YunfeiG/skill-prediction/README.md

 Dec 11, 2017, Chained Vampiric Blow emulation for both in-combat and out-combat. **Strongly recommend to turn show default chain off**.
 The emulation is hardcoded because the skill made by BHS is hardcoded.

 Issue 1: Just full charge TS/Cylone/LS (without losing HP) -> VB will ghost.
-Make sure you enter the overcharge stage before chaining into VB
+Make sure you enter the overcharge stage before chaining into VB.

 Issue 2: You can still chain VB even if it is on cooldown, of course that is a ghost cast.

 Dec 10, 2017, Massive gunner refinements.
 Mainly chains of arc bomb, ST, and balder's vengeance.
 Bombardment and retaliate emulations are added.
-Slightly slow down the rate of burst fire to reduce ghosts. **Too fast PBx2 still causes skill go on cooldown twice so beware** (if you do 2nd cast within ping delay, legit but server response will be very weird)
+Slightly slow down the rate of burst fire to reduce ghosts. **Too fast PBx2 still causes skill go on cooldown twice so beware** (if you do 2nd cast within ping delay, legit but server response will be very weird).

 Dec 9, 2017, Gunner point blank: revert to fast speed, but if you do PBx2 too fast, the skill goes on cooldown twice.
 Fix arc bomb being no animation when used after timebomb and arcane barrage fire.